 Bowman recommends building a support system – a dietitian, a physical trainer and friends – to help meet weight-loss goals.

-An oral contraceptive provides reliable birth control and addresses the hormonal imbalance.
+An oral contraceptive provides reliable birth control and addresses hormonal imbalance.
 “It actually sops up extra testosterone, which helps with acne and excess hair growth,” Bowman said.

 Women with polycystic ovaries, who are trying to get pregnant, often run into challenges.
 A health care provider can advise individualized therapy, but other options, such as in vitro fertilization, may be necessary.